By: Dr. Gary Potter

 The watch system was composed of community volunteers whose primary duty was to warn of impending danger.
 Boston created a night watch in 1636, New York in 1658 and Philadelphia in 1700.
 The night watch was not a particularly effective crime control device.
 Watchmen often slept or drank on duty.
 While the watch was theoretically voluntary, many “volunteers” were simply attempting to evade military service, were conscript forced into service by their town, or were performing watch duties as a form of punishment.
 Philadelphia created the first day watch in 1833 and New York instituted a day watch in 1844 as a supplement to its new municipal police force (Gaines, Kappeler, and Vaughn 1999).

 Augmenting the watch system was a system of constables, official law enforcement officers, usually paid by the fee system for warrants they served.
-Constables had a variety of non-law enforcement functions to perform as well, including serving as land surveyors and verifying the accuracy of weights and measures.
+Constables had a variety of non-law enforcement functions to perform.
+Among those were serving as land surveyors and verifying the accuracy of weights and measures.
 In many cities constables were given the responsibility of supervising the activities of the night watch.

 These “modern police” organizations shared similar characteristics: (1) they were publicly supported and bureaucratic in form; (2) police officers were full-time employees, not community volunteers or case-by-case fee retainers; (3) departments had permanent and fixed rules and procedures, and employment as a police officers was continuous; (4) police departments were accountable to a central governmental authority (Lundman 1980).